BCLibraries/mets-to-iiif/README.md

 # Metsiiif

 Builds a IIIF manifest from a Boston College Libraries METS file.
-Right now this gem is BC specific.
+Right now this gem is specific to BC's METS application profile.

 ## Installation